CellProfiler/distribution/docker/README.md

 Testing docker locally:

     make
+    make clean
     make test

+Note: `make test` will work only for CellProfiler 3.3.0 and higher because the example pipeline in the test is not backward compatible.

 This is configured to build a docker image for `3.0.0`.
 To build a different version, edit these lines: